 - Cinnamon – Not only does it help with digestion and combat nausea, but cinnamon can also improve appetite.
 For those with picky or limited eaters, this must be music to your ears!

 Healthy Pumpkin Cookies

 - 1 cup of pumpkin puree (either cook your own or purchased canned, preferably BPA-free cans)

 - Preheat oven to 375 degrees F.

-- Blend pumpkin, banana, coconut oil, eggs, vanilla, and maple syrup.
+- Blend pumpkin, banana, coconut oil, eggs, vanilla, and maple syrup in a food processor.